 Once there, I looked to see if there was a homeschool group in the area.
 There was, and they had a Park Day coming up the following Friday so I made a point to be there.
 After that first week down in Rockport, I felt like the kids and I had more friends than we had made after six months in the other area.
 That provided the support that I needed as a homeschool mom, and to make a long story short, we ended up moving to live in our beach house full-time.

 Ever since then Park Days have been important to me.
 When we moved to southwest Missouri, I started a group for my rural area and planned park days at a nearby town.
 As my kids got older and started having more extra-curricular activities and classes, our schedule no longer allowed for park days.
 I still miss them and have fond memories of the friendships we developed there.

 Unstructured time among fellow homeschoolers is where friendships can be made and nurtured.

 Don’t underestimate the benefit to both you and your children, and don’t feel guilty about taking time off from school or house work.

 In addition to support, park days offer other benefits such as socialization, fresh air, and physical activity.

 If you’re feeling isolated then try to find a homeschool group near you that has social get-togethers, or consider organizing one yourself.
 It really isn’t hard and it doesn’t have to be a park.
-Just plan a time and a place and start spreading the word and inviting others to join you through Facebook homeschool groups.
-You might even put a notice in your local newspaper.
+Just plan a time and a place and start spreading the word and inviting others to join you through social media homeschool groups.

 Go Out and Play!